fyndoc/vms/docs/pim/attribute/deep-dive.md

       <strong>Specific Settings:</strong>
       <ul>
         <li><strong>Allow Multiple Files</strong></li> Choose this option to allow user to upload more than one file for the attribute.
-        <li><strong>Max Total File Size</strong></li> Enter the acceptable combined size of multiple files.
+        <li><strong>Max Total File Size</strong></li> Enter the maximum size limit of multiple files combined.
 If a system has a Max Total File Size limit of 10 MB, it means that the sum of the sizes of all files being processed or uploaded should not exceed 10 MB.
         <li><strong>Restrict File Type</strong></li> By enabling this toggle button, you can restrict the file format that the user can upload.
 This enables another field called 'Allowed File formats'.
         <li><strong>Allowed File formats</strong></li> Choose the acceptable file formats from the dropdown, e.g. PDF, CSV, PPT.
       </ul>